curl/everything-curl/usingcurl/proxies/socks.md

     curl --socks4a proxy.example.com http://www.example.com/

-SOCKS5 is for the version 5 and SOCKS5-hostname is for the version 5 without resolving the host name locally:
+SOCKS5 is for the version 5 and SOCKS5-hostname is for the version 5 without resolving the hostname locally:

     curl -x socks5://proxy.example.com http://www.example.com/

     curl --socks5 proxy.example.com http://www.example.com/

 The SOCKS5-hostname versions.
-This sends the host name to the proxy so there is no name resolving done by curl locally:
+This sends the hostname to the proxy so there is no name resolving done by curl locally:

     curl -x socks5h://proxy.example.com http://www.example.com/